 A maximum Performance Bonus is determined for each executive officer as a percentage of salary.
-The maximum performance bonus is 75% of base salary for the Chief Executive Officer and 50% for the Vice President Exploration and Chief Financial Officer.
+The maximum performance bonus is 75% of base salary for the former Chief Executive Officer, 50% for the current Chief Executive Officer and the Chief Financial Officer, and 35% for the Vice President Exploration.
 Key performance indicators for those individuals are determined by the Compensation and Governance Committee annually for the ensuing year and recommended to the Board for approval, on an individual basis.

-Key performance indicators for 2018 and 2019 included (to various extents) share appreciation, completion of a financing, management of operations within budget, positive exploration results and the Corporation's health and safety record.
-Individual performance objectives related to the particular executive's role and expected contribution to the Corporation and its objectives.
+Key performance indicators for 2020 included (to various extents) share appreciation, completion of a financing, management of operations within budget, positive exploration results and the Corporation's health and safety record.
+In 2021 an additional key performance indicator included business continuity regarding the transition to a new CEO.
+Individual performance objectives relate to the particular executive's role and expected contribution to the Corporation and its objectives.

 Special Bonuses are awarded on an ad hoc basis during the year based on the completion of material corporate transactions and/or other milestones.
 Special Bonuses are not based on pre-determined objectives and are intended to award extraordinary effort and achievement without financial incentive.

 Special Bonuses are determined by the Compensation and Governance Committee based on discussions, to the extent appropriate, with the Chief Executive Officer.
 To date, no Special Bonuses have been awarded.

 Stock options are granted on a discretionary basis, based on the Board and the Compensation and Governance Committee's assessments of responsibilities and achievements, recognizing that at the earlier stage of development, stock option awards can help preserve cash resources.
-Generally, the number of options granted to any executive officer are a function of the level of authority and responsibility of the executive officer, the contribution of the executive officer to the business and affairs of IsoEnergy, the number of options IsoEnergy has already granted to the executive officer, and such other factors as the Compensation and Governance Committee may consider relevant.
+Generally, the number of options granted to any executive officer is a function of the level of authority and responsibility of the executive officer, the contribution of the executive officer to the business and affairs of IsoEnergy, the number of options IsoEnergy has already granted to the executive officer, and such other factors as the Compensation and Governance Committee may consider relevant.